TABLE OF CONTENTS

 https://www.printables.com/model/309471-printer-bed-filament-drying-case

-For Bambu X1 Series, you can use built on prompt to dry your filament using printed part or cardboard filament box.
+For the Bambu X1/H2 Series, you can use the built-in prompt under the display to dry your filament with a printed part or a cardboard filament box.

-Please Read general Warning: Ensure you dry within and below the glass transition temperature of the filament and the some cardboard or PC spool under it temperature to prevent spool warping or the cardboard spool glue loosening.
+General Warning: Ensure you dry your filament within and below its glass transition temperature, as well as monitor the temperature of the cardboard or PC spools to prevent warping or loosening of the glue in the cardboard spool.

 You may need edit gcode to keep the hot bed at temperature for extended period such as using: https://www.printables.com/model/702117-filament-drying-gcode-generator